ekickx/mugshot-git/README.md

 python3 setup.py build
 sudo python3 setup.py install
 ```
+NOTE: If you get the following error:

+(mugshot:22748): GLib-GIO-ERROR **: Settings schema 'apps.mugshot' is not installed

+be sure to copy data/glib-2.0/schemas/apps.mugshot.gschema.xml to either:
+/usr/share/glib-2.0/schemas, or
+/usr/local/share/glib-2.0/schemas

+and run glib-compile-schemas on that directory before running.
 ## Virtual Environment Install (Development)
 Virtualenv is a tool which allows us to make isolated python environments.
 It prevents `mugshot` to break your system if something goes wrong
 - First install virtualenv and pip